OREOREOREOREORE/OREOREOREOREORE/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I have a cool name.
-But I'm Alan!
+## I have a cool name.
+But, Hey I'm Alan from Hong Kong!😁
+WELCOME to this little place.... feel free to read nothing, still learning hopefully build some interesting things here to share.